Accelerated Reader (A.R.)

 Accelerated Reader and STAR Reading use the power of computer technology to help motivate, monitor and guide independent student reading practice.
 AR helps match kids to appropriate books within their zone of proximal development (ZPD).
 Students read AR books independently and the ZPD is a level for recreational reading.

 The STAR Reading on our computers is an assessment given to each student at 3 intervals during the school year, September, January and June.
-Teachers use the test results, other reading tests and their professional judgement to determine the appropriate A.R. level of challenge for each child.
+Teachers use the test results, other reading tests and their professional judgment to determine the appropriate A.R. level of challenge for each child.

 Accelerated Reader Questions & Answers